TrLucas/depup/README.md

 optional arguments:
   -h, --help            show this help message and exit

-Shared options:
   dependency            The dependency to be updated, as specified in the
                         dependencies file.
   -r NEW_REVISION, --revision NEW_REVISION
                         The revision to update to.
 Defaults to the remote master bookmark/branch.
 Must be accessible by the dependency's vcs.
+  -m LOCAL_MIRROR, --mirrored-repository LOCAL_MIRROR
+                        Path to the local copy of a mirrored repository.
+Used to fetch the corresponding hash.
+If not given, the source parsed from the dependencies file is used.
   -f FILENAME, --filename FILENAME
                         When specified, write the subcommand's output to the given file, rather than to STDOUT.
+  -s, --skip-mirror     Do not use any mirror.
   -l, --lookup-integration-notes
                         Search https://issues.adblockplus.org for integration
                         notes associated with the included issue IDs.
 The results are written to STDERR.
 CAUTION: This is a very network heavy operation.
-  -s, --skip-mirror     Do not use any mirror.
-  -m LOCAL_MIRROR, --mirrored-repository LOCAL_MIRROR
-                        Path to the local copy of a mirrored repository.
-Used to fetch the corresponding hash.
-If not given, the source parsed from the dependencies file is used.

 ```

 ### issue

 ```
-usage: depup issue [-h] [-r NEW_REVISION] [-f FILENAME] [-l] [-s]
+usage: depup issue [-h] [-r NEW_REVISION] [-m LOCAL_MIRROR] [-f FILENAME] [-s]
-                   [-m LOCAL_MIRROR] [-t TMPL_PATH]
+                   [-l] [-t TMPL_PATH]
                    dependency

 Render an issue subject and an issue body, according to the given template.